derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200.md

   kubectl proxy
   ```

+  **NOTE**: Should you need to change the IP address of your cluster in the future, you can configure `kubectl` with the updated connection information by running the following command, which will pass the current address and authentication details to `kubectl`:

+  `terraform output kubeconfig | tr '\n' '\0' | xargs -0 -n1 sh -c`

 - Now that the proxy server is running, navigate to the **[Kubernetes dashboard](http://localhost:8001/api/v1/namespaces/kube-system/services/http:kubernetes-dashboard:/proxy/)** in a new browser tab.

   ![](images/200/64.png)